 God "escapes narcissism" by our willing assent to the fact that He knows better than us, for unless we are willing to agree with this fact, He is nothing better than a self-centered, egomaniacal control freak in our minds.
 Think about it: if we know as well as He does what is best, then God surely is a narcissist.

 But a good and effective leader does not have a habit of continually reminding his followers of their inferior knowledge and vision to his own, though he knows this at times to be the reality of the situation.
 He therefore keeps secrets.
 He holds truth in his heart and mind that he does not share unilaterally or completely.

 Wives naturally hate this.
 And when they discover its existence, they will commonly raise accusations such as,

 "If you loved me, you wouldn't hold this attitude toward me."

 "Marriage is supposed to be about equality.
 You obviously don't consider me your equal."

-Maybe—just maybe—this is why wives are called to submit themselves to their husbands… so their husbands can lead.
+Maybe—just maybe—this is why wives are called to submit themselves to their husbands (Ephesians 5:22-24)… so that their husbands can lead.